aenime-project/aenime/README.md

 </p>
 </p>
 <p align="center">
-    <a href="https://aenime.qzz.io">Aenime</a> is an open-source anime streaming service that uses <a href="https://github.com/itzzzme/anime-api">custom</a> API, built using ReactJS with javascript and Tailwind CSS.
-It lets you easily find any anime with intuitive search & suggestion feature and stream without any ads.
+    <a href="https://aenime.qzz.io">Aenime</a> is an open-source anime streaming service that uses <a href="https://github.com/carlodandan/aesthetic-anime-api">custom</a> API (thanks to <a href="https://github.com/itzzzme/aesthetic-anime-api">itzzzme</a>), built using ReactJS with javascript and Tailwind CSS and can be deployed in Cloudflare (as Worker).
+It lets you easily find any anime with intuitive search, suggestion feature, top search and stream without any ads.
  </p>

 <details>